Remarkable Places to Eat - Christmas!

-It seems fitting that during these challenging times, technology has offered us a way to keep working, keep creating and ensure that the most important part of life is maintained too.
+During these challenging times, technology has offered us a way to keep working, keep creating and ensure that the most important parts of life are maintained .
 As my wife is a key worker I was able to shift my working day very slightly by starting earlier or finishing later and walk my kids to school, share dinner times and be there for them.
-If we are to take any positives out of this terrible year, that for me was a big one.
+If we are to take any positives out of this terrible year, that was a big one.

 Enjoy the show and warm seasons greetings to you all!